Night Soldiers. Allan Furst.

 Furst, Alan.
 Night Soldiers.
 Random House, New York 1988.
 F;12/25.

-If you haven’t read Night Soldiers and plan to here’s a two-paragraph PLOT ALERT: Bulgarian Khristo Stoianev after a group of Nazis kill his brother in his hometown is recruited into NKVD Soviet spy training and joins a group of three others who become main characters.
+If you haven’t read Night Soldiers and plan to here’s a two-paragraph PLOT ALERT: Bulgarian Khristo Stoianev after a group of Nazis kill his brother in his hometown in 1934 is recruited into NKVD Soviet spy training and joins a group of three others who become main characters.
 He is clever and well enough trained to become a protégé of Sascha, one of Stalin’s intelligence officers, and is then sent to Spain where Russia is fighting a losing battle in the Civil War.
 Khristo escapes to France where he tries to live a normal life as a waiter on the edge of Paris pre-war social life and falls in love but is betrayed into prison for several years.
 He joins the French resistance and works with a bored American advertising agent who has become part of the precursor of the CIA.

-Detailed descriptions of early spy training near the story’s start dragged a bit, but once Khristo put his training to use good and bad luck and the murderous danger he experienced raise his character way above typical banal spy heroes.
+Detailed descriptions of early spy training near the story’s start dragged a bit, but once Khristo put his training to use good and bad luck and the murderous danger he experienced raise his character well above typical banal spy heroes.
 Furst writes with a command of geography and history but knows also how to ignite a deadly or hideous scene with poetic conviction:

 Standing by the kneeling figure, he looked back at Sascha, who nodded affirmatively.
 Gently, he pushed the head forward until the forehead was only a few inches from the floor, then took the orange hair tied back in a red ribbon and tucked it in front of her shoulder, revealing a white neck.
 Khristo felt Sascha take him by the back of the hand and turn it palm up.
 He had bony fingers, cold to the touch, and a grip like steel.
 From his pocket he took a Nagant revolver, slapped it hard onto Khristo’s hand, then stepped back.